synfinatic/aws-sso-cli/README.md

  * `--account <account>` -- Filter results by AccountId
  * `--role <role>` -- Filter results by Role Name

-Note that the following tag keys are automatically defined for each role by AWS SSO CLI:
+By default the following key/values are available as tags to your roles:

  * `AccountID` -- AWS Account ID
  * `Role` -- AWS Role Name
  * `Email` -- Email address of root account associated with the AWS Account
- * `AccountName` -- Account Name for any role defined in config.yaml
+ * `AccountName` -- Account Name for any role defined in config (see below)
  * `AccountAlias` --- AWS Account Alias defined by account administrator
  * `History` -- Tag tracking if this role was recently used.
-See `HistoryLimit` in config below for more details.
+See `HistoryLimit` in config.

 ### Environment Variables